Dark Photon Dark Matter without Stueckelberg Mass: : Coulomb phase

 \subsubsection{Dark photons abundance}

-In this phase of the theory, dark photons are not directly produced by inflationary fluctuation due to Weyl symmetry.
-However, they can be produced by other mechanism: from the decays of the field $\phi$, which can be populated by inflation, thanks to thermalization and by the network of cosmic strings after the phase transition to the Higgs phase.
+If the symmetry is unbroken during inflation dark photons are not directly produced by inflationary fluctuation due to Weyl symmetry.
+They can be produced by other mechanisms: from the decays of the field $\phi$, through thermalization and by the network of cosmic strings after when the symmetry is broken.